From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 - Ddd.tags: Custom application tags, optional.

-- Ddd.service.name: Custom application name, required.
+- Ddd.service.name: Custom application name, mandatory.

-- Ddd.agent.port: Data upload port (default 9529), required.
+- Ddd.agent.port: Data upload port (default 9529), mandatory.

 - Ddd.version: Application version, optional.

-- Ddd.trace.sample.rate: Set sampling rate (default full sample), optional, e.g., 0.6 for 60% sampling.
+- Ddd.trace.sample.rate: Set sampling rate (default is full sampling), optional.
+If sampling is needed, set a number between 0~1, e.g., 0.6, meaning 60% sampling.

-Path: Guance platform — Application Performance Monitoring
+Path: Guance Platform —— Application Performance Monitoring

 RUM (Real User Monitoring):¶

-1. Log in to the Dataflux platform¶
+1. Log into the Dataflux platform¶

 $ cd /usr/local/ruoyi/dist/